 I am a Fellow of the Royal College of Psychiatrists, the Royal Society of Medicine, the Royal College of Physicians, the Faculty of Public Health and the Royal College of Physicians of Edinburgh.

-I have received honours from the American Psychiatry Association, the American College of Psychiatrists, the Academy of Medical Sciences (Singapore), the British Association of Physicians of Indian Origin, the Hong Kong College of Psychiatrists and the International Medical Sciences Academy.
-I am on the Council of the Academy of Medical Educators and am a founding member of the Faculty of Medical Leadership and Management.
+I have received honours from the Royal College of Psychiatrists, American Psychiatricy Association, the American College of Psychiatrists, the Academy of Medical Sciences (Singapore), the British Association of Physicians of Indian Origin, the Hong Kong College of Psychiatrists and the International Medical Sciences Academy.
+In 2015, I received a Special Commendation from the American Psychiatric Association and a Lifetime Achievement Award from the Association Federation of Psychiatrist Associations (AFPA) and Honoris causa from National University of Paraguay.
+In 2017, I received the Presidential Medal from the President of Indian Psychiatric Society.
+Honorary membership of South African Society of Psychiatry in 2016; and Presidential recommendation from Ecuadorean Society of Psychiatry.
+I am a Fellow of the Academy of Medical Educators and am a founding member of the Faculty of Medical Leadership and Management.

 As Professor of Mental Health and Cultural Diversity at the Institute of Psychiatry in London, England, I specialise in the following areas of social psychiatry:

 - Professionalism in psychiatry